charliecalvert/CloudNotes/Assignments/Ec2GetStarted.md

 You will be asked to choose an SSH public private key pair.
 Use an existing one if you have created one before and can locate it.
 Otherwise create a new one.
 If you create a new one:

-- Download it and put it in your **.ssh** folder
+- Download it and put it in your **~/.ssh** folder
+- If necessary, use the [mv][mvc] command rename it to something like **Prog270-Ec2-Calvert.pem**
+	- Feel free to drop the PEM extension when you rename it: **Prog270-Ec2-Calvert**
 - Zip it up
 - Save it to Google Drive or someplace similar.
 - Don't lose it!

 Your instance will be assigned a non-permanent public IP address for your EC2 instance.
-You can see this in your AWS console, under EC2 instances.
+These addresses change ever few days.
+You can see them in your AWS console, under EC2 instances.
+In the next step we will replace this ever changing public IP address with an Elastic IP address that will not change.

 ## Step 02-a: Elastic IP Address {#elastic-ip-address}